Veal blanquette with Asparagus from Aunt Lut

 1 l full cream

-1 knob of young carrots
+1 bunch of young carrots

 A few sprigs of white celery